Predicting Out-of-Domain Generalization with Neighborhood Invariance: Additional Experiments

 \subsection{Cross-Domain Correlation}

-In this set of experiments we measure the correlation between smoothness and generalization values of a single model trained on a single training domain evaluated across different OOD test domains.
-We call these the \textbf{CNN $\tau$} and \textbf{Roberta $\tau$} when averaged respectively across CNN and RoBERTa models and training domains.
+In this set of experiments we measure the correlation between neighborhood invariance and generalization values of a single model trained on a single training domain evaluated across different OOD test domains.
+For natural language experiments we average correlations across all CNN and RoBERTa models and training domains and call these the \textbf{CNN $\tau$} and \textbf{Roberta $\tau$}.
+Since these results are rank correlations over only 9 values, they are quite noisy.
 Results are presented in Table \ref{tab:model_tau}.

-For both models and both tasks, our smoothness measure performs quite poorly, although they still outperforms ATC baselines.
-We hypothesize that different regions of the input space have different optimal levels of smoothness that achieve the lowest generalization error.
+Neighborhood invariance performs quite poorly on both models, although they still outperforms ATC baselines.
+We hypothesize different regions of the input space may have different optimal levels of smoothness that achieve the lowest generalization error.
 Our value of interest is then not the absolute smoothness, but the \textit{relative} smoothness compared to this optimal value.
 These values are the same when comparing different models evaluated on the same domain, but are not the same for the same model evaluated on different domains, making correlating across domains difficult.
-We note that MS-Random achieves the best correlation for almost all experiments, a phenomenon we plan to investigate in future work.
+On the natural image manifold where domains are more well behaved and uniform compared to the natural language manifold, the relative smoothness may not differ much between domains allowing us to correlate our measure across domains.